v-omelai/flask-planning-poker/README.md

 # planning-poker

-**Planning Poker** (also known as **Scrum Poker**) is a popular method for estimating tasks in Agile software development teams.
+**Planning Poker (Scrum Poker)** is a popular method for estimating tasks in Agile software development teams.
 It is a collaborative and gamified approach where team members use a deck of cards with numerical values to assign estimates to different tasks.

 The purpose of **Planning Poker** is to facilitate discussion and achieve a consensus-based estimation that considers the expertise and perspectives of all team members.
 It helps teams prioritize and plan their work effectively during Agile project management.